hamidreza-s/Queuesk/README.md

 $ make
 ```

-Also for using it as a dependency in your project using `rebar` add the following code snippet to your `rebar.config` file:
+Also for using it as a dependency in your project using `rebar`, add the following code snippet to your `rebar.config` file:

 ```erlang
 {deps, [